Vital Records Online

 Authorization

-Who is Authorized to Order an Arkansas Birth Certificate?
+Who Is Authorized to Order a Connecticut Marriage Certificate?

-Do I Need to Notarize My Application for Connecticut?
+Do I Need to Notarize My Connecticut Marriage Certificate Application?

-Notarized applications or signatures are not required in Connecticut when requesting certified copies of birth certificates, regardless of whether the request is ordered online, by mail, or in person.
-The DPH-State Vital Records Office only requires notarized applications when requesting an amendment to a record.
+In Connecticut, notarized statements or signatures are not required when requesting certified copies of marriage certificate, regardless of whether the request is made online, by mail, or in person.

 Tracking

-How to Track the Status of My Birth Certificate in Connecticut
+How to Track the Status of My Order for a Marriage Certificate in Connecticut

 When you place your order with VRO, you can track the status of your application online as we handle it.
 VRO verifies your documents before sending them to the Connecticut Department of Public Health (CDPH) for processing.
-You can also request mail tracking through VRO to monitor your application's progress to the state health department.
+You can also request mail tracking through VRO to monitor the progress of your application to the state health department.

-If you choose to manually mail your vital records request to the CDPH, it is recommended to purchase mail tracking to ensure it arrives.
-Once your certificate is mailed to you from the state office, they are not responsible for lost or misdirected certificates.
+If you manually mail your vital records request to the CDPH, it is recommended to purchase mail tracking to know when it arrives.
+Once the state office sends your certificate to you, they are not responsible for lost or misdirected certificates.

 frequently asked questions